Book A Call

 The Neuroscience of Hope

-Hope isn't wishful thinking—it's a measurable neurological advantage that directly impacts executive performance, strategic thinking, and business results.
-Leaders who understand and cultivate hope as a strategic tool outperform those trapped in survival-brain patterns.
+Hope isn't wishful thinking.
+It's a measurable neurological advantage that directly impacts our performance, strategic thinking and results.
+People who understand and cultivate high hope as a life skill outperform those trapped in separated world view that keeps peopleĀ

 We've all faced what it feels like to have no hope in seemingly insurmountable situations.
 Everything feels overwhelming as waves of despair flow over you, threatening to take over your world.

-Hope isn't just a fleeting emotion or wishful thinking.
-Neuroscience reveals it's a dynamic, measurable force that profoundly influences the brain, body, and overall well-being.
-In the business world, hope becomes a strategic advantage—the difference between leaders who thrive under pressure and those who get trapped in reactive survival patterns.
+Hope also isn't just a fleeting emotion.
+Neuroscience reveals it's a dynamic, measurable process that profoundly influences the brain, body, and our overall wellbeing.
+In the business world, hope becomes a strategic advantage—the difference between leaders who thrive under pressure and those who get trapped in reactive separation patterns.

-Conversely, the absence of hope—manifesting as hopelessness or despair—can derail both mental and physical health, destroying strategic thinking capacity and leadership effectiveness.
+Conversely, the absence of hope or manifesting hopelessness or despair, can derail both mental and physical health, destroying creative thinking capacity and feed our victim mentality.

 Measuring Mind Health

-This is also reflected in how we measure mental wellbeing in the Global Mind Project.
+Helping people to understand their mind health is what we do at the Global Mind Project.
 Rather than just asking people about how happy they feel, or how satisfied they are with life, we use a tool called the MHQ assessment which asks about 47 different elements of mental wellbeing, covering our social, emotional, cognitive and physical capabilities of mind.
 It was developed based on a thorough analysis of 126 existing assessments of mental health and wellbeing covering 10,000 questions, to include the symptoms of 10 different mentalĀ health disorders from depression to eating disorders to PTSD, as well as positive strengths and assets.Ā

 The 6 dimensions of mind health measured by the MHQ.Ā